nmonareng/TSA-Complaints/README.md

 ### Finding 3

 This chart highlights how complaints in different sub_categories fluctuate over time.
+The data helps identify which passenger groups are experiencing more issues over time like, concerns related to Active Duty Military and Age-related complaints.A major spike in a particular subcategory occurred around 2021, possibly due to a policy change.
+Age-related complaints show irregular patterns, implying potential issues affecting older travelers during specific periods.
 This may indicate that they were handled, escalated, or remained unresolved.
 A significant portion of complaints appear to be left unresolved, pointing to potential gaps in TSA’s response system.

 <img src="https://github.com/nmonareng/TSA-Complaints/blob/main/Findings3.png" width="500">